 One does sense feelings of ownership and responsibility from the students regarding their school, which emphasizes a “School to Career” thought process.
 One of the requirements is that students give a formal project presentation using supporting media to an adult panel audience.
 Reminded of Kentucky’s promising “School to Work” educational initiative from a few years ago, I was glad to see this encouraging development in combining academic and career-oriented studies.
 That, and the joy of teaching and learning that I observed made for a very pleasant visit.

 KET offers free workshops for educators, students, and community organizations in the KET Media Lab at our Network Center in Lexington.
 We hope you’ll join us in the KET Media Lab to explore ways to make learning exciting, meaningful, and memorable through multimedia production.

 Check theKET Media Lab webpage for current workshop listings for students and educators.
 We’ll add more workshops from time-to-time as things develop.

 To schedule a workshop date: Please email or call Jeff Gray at 800-432-0951 ext.
 7271.
 Educators bringing students to KET for a workshop are welcome to also plan a tour of KET’s multimedia production facility!
 See more workshop information at the KET Media Lab page.
-If you like, you can also bring lunches or order something to eat at KET while here if that helps your planning.
+To help your travel planning, you’re welcome to bring lunches or order a delivery of something to eat while at KET.